dotnet/arcade/Documentation/CorePackages/Publishing.md

     ```

 3. Queue a build for your test branch
 4. Once the Build and Validate Build Assets stages complete, the *Publish Using Darc* stage should execute and publish the packages to the feed during the `Publish Using Darc` job.
-[Maestro Promotion Pipeline](https://dnceng.visualstudio.com/internal/_build?definitionId=750) is a pipeline used to publish the packages to the target    channel.`Publish Using Darc` job calls [`darc add-build-to-channel`](https://github.com/dotnet/arcade/blob/ec191f3d706d740bc7a87fbb98d94d916f81f0cb/Documentation/Darc.md#add-build-to-channel) which inturn queues a new build in Maestro Promotion Pipeline and waits for promotion to complete.
+[Maestro Promotion Pipeline](https://dnceng.visualstudio.com/internal/_build?definitionId=750) is a pipeline used to publish the packages to the target    channel.
+Make sure a new build gets queued in the `Maestro Promotion Pipeline`. `Publish Using Darc` job calls [`darc add-build-to-channel`](https://github.com/dotnet/arcade/blob/ec191f3d706d740bc7a87fbb98d94d916f81f0cb/Documentation/Darc.md#add-build-to-channel) which inturn queues a new build in Maestro Promotion Pipeline and waits for promotion to complete.

 ### Checksum generation